top of page

 Diane Stum Fekete

-• Gouache, graphite, and acrylic paints & mediums on Arches Text Wove paper (archival)
+• Let Me Go: Gouache, graphite, and acrylic paints & mediums on Arches Text Wove paper (archival).
+These thoughts came to me as I pondered the din of being wrapped up in oneself.

-• Gouache & wax-based medium on Arches Text Wove paper (archival)
+• Autumn Mystery: Gouache & wax-based medium on Arches Text Wove paper (archival).
+These loosely connected thoughts mirror the web of letterforms linked together.

-• Gouache & alkyd paints on Arches Black Cover paper (archival)
+• O Wise Spirit: Gouache & alkyd paints on Arches Black Cover paper (archival).
+The layering of letterforms creates a visual mantra that echoes each other.

 Amy Flanders